tilomitra/teach-me-product/markdown/1_Intro/2_Introduction-to-product-management.md

 ### Strong communication skills
 Oral and written communication is very important to your success as a PM.
 On the oral communication front, you will routinely be connecting with various stakeholders in meetings and work sessions (e.g., core team members, functional partners, leadership, etc.), running customer research sessions, or presenting.
 As a result, it's important for you to be able to both engage in and drive discussions, dig-deeper into others ideas, and effectively communicate your own.
 On the written communication front, you will often be writing emails, requirements, or preparing presentations to convey your thinking.
 In order for you and your team to be on the same page, it's important that you can succinctly convey your ideas in a way that others can understand.

-> A great product manager has the brain of an engineer, the heart of a designer, and the speech of a diplomat.
+> "A great product manager has the brain of an engineer, the heart of a designer, and the speech of a diplomat."
-> – Deep Nishar
+> –Deep Nishar

 ### Strong leadership ability
 PMs are leaders.
 They are vital to a product and company's success and can have significant impact on their core and extended teams.
 That said, they generally don't manage other people and must lead through influence.
 For example, you may have a strong leaning towards pursuing one of two options for a key design decision.
 Instead of forcing it through and potentially upsetting folks, you should win them over by supporting your position with customer input and data.

 There is no single formula for successful leadership and every leader has his/her own strengths and preferences on how to lead.
 When it comes to product management, the most inspirational leaders I've seen often lead with a combination of the following:
--   __Inspiration__ - These leaders routinely bring things back to the "why?" and lead with a vision.
+-   *Inspiration* - These leaders routinely bring things back to the "why?" and lead with a vision.
 This doesn't mean that they're all mythical figures like Oprah either.
 Often times what can inspire your teams are other traits such as consistency, a deep-customer focus, integrity, and a can-do attitude.
--   __Humility__ - These PMs leave their ego at the door and put the interests of their customers and teams first.
+-   *Humility* - These PMs leave their ego at the door and put the interests of their customers and teams first.
 They go even further and generously share success with their teams but step up to burden the responsibility.
--   __Stewardship__ - These PMs are focused on making those around them better.
+-   *Stewardship* - These PMs are focused on making those around them better.
 Through my experience, I've come to believe that excellent PMs should "be the rocket, not the battery."
 This means that they don't make their teams so dependent on them that without them things shut down.
 Instead they build their teams up so that they function well without much intervention.
 Instead, when they do intervene, it's to propel them much further.

 ### Hustle
 Remember, you're responsible for delivering.
 This means that you have great hustle and do what's needed, be it removing obstacles for your team or getting your hands dirty (e.g., instead of getting a perfect breakdown of data from an analytics analyst you do some quick and dirty analysis yourself to get the ball rolling).
 Note, this doesn't mean you run around like a chicken with its head cut-off and focus on putting out fires or micromanaging others to get things done.
 Going hand in hand with first knowing what the right things are to focus on, hustle then ensures you are proactive in delivering on these commitments.